Australian Medical Sheepskin: AS4480.1

 AS4480.1 Stamp Shear Comfort Product Tag

-Laundering of Medical Sheepskins is considered to be the critical issue in the use of Medical Sheepskins for Pressure Sore, Bedsore and Decubitus Ulcer Prevention.
-The 2 greatest risks are:
+Laundering of Medical Sheepskins is a critical issue in the safe and effective use of Medical Sheepskins for Pressure Sore, Bedsore and Decubitus Ulcer Prevention.
+Major damage will occur if:

 - Incorrect chemicals being accidentally added in the wash process

 - Excessive temperatures during laundry procedures.

 There has not been a known case, to date, where the leather of HiTemp UR Medical Sheepskin products has failed due to washing, when the correct washing procedures have been used.

 When you purchase an Australian Medical Sheepskin or an Australian Medical Sheepskin product, you will receive the best Medical Sheepskin available anywhere.
 These sheepskins all share the same properties and have been proven effective in significantly reducing the possibility of a person or animal developing Pressure Sores.

 Randomised Controlled Trials (RCT's) provide the level of clinical evidence needed to prove the effectiveness of an item or treatment.
 In these trials, two groups are compared.
 In the case of Australian Medical Sheepskins, two groups were compared- one which used the Australian Medical Sheepskin on a standard hospital sheet and mattress- the Experimental Group, the other used just the standard sheet and mattress- the Control Group.
 Three studies provided the data- one at the Freemantle Hospital, the others at Hollywood Private Hospital in Western Australia and the Royal Melbourne Hospital in Melbourne ( Victoria).